CBEP-SoCB/CBEP_Sediment_sum/Data/DATA_NOTES.md

 2. Substation -- Nominal Locations associated with stations.
 Substations aggregate multiple sampling events into groups by proximity.
 All samples assigned to the same Substation were collected within a radius of approximately 100 m.

-3. Locations -- These provide more detailed estimates of location, with all observations associated with a single location collected within a distance of approximately 10 meters of one another.
+3. Locations -- These provide more detailed estimates of location, with all observations associated with a single location collected within a distance of approximately 10 m of one another.